xcczach/ml-web-inference/README.md

-# f5-tts-inference
+# ml-web-inference

-Provides inference endpoint for f5-tts
+Template for exposing a machine learning model as a web service.